trexjacket/trexjacket/docs_src/tutorials/value-override/3-enabling-writeback.rst

     Hovering over each state should now show you the override value in the tooltip!

 One last thing, we'll want to refresh this datasource whenever someone adds a new override.
-Luckily |ProductName| makes this simple!
 We can use the ``refresh`` method of our datasources to refresh them whenever an override is saved:

 .. dropdown:: ``Homepage`` code
     :open:

     .. code-block:: python
       :linenos:
-      :emphasize-lines: 47-49
+      :emphasize-lines: 47-48

       from ._anvil_designer import HomepageTemplate
       import anvil